 If you have problems completing the online application, please contact the CJS Academic Services Coordinator at email@example.com and explain your situation.

 Returning to Your Application

 The online application does not need to be completed in a single session; you may leave the application site and return as many times as you need with your Username and password.
 Please remember to keep your ApplyWeb Username and password in a safe place so that you can remember them when you need to return to the online application.

 To return to your application, go to: http://www.rackham.umich.edu/prospective-students/admissions/applying/submit-your-application/start/apply-annarbor/rackham-graduate-program-application and in Step 2, look in the Master's, Doctoral, or Certificate Degrees section for the Return to Your Application button.
 Click on this button and sign in to the application with your ApplyWeb Username and password.

 We encourage you to start your online application early so that you can register your recommenders for online recommendation and give them plenty of time to complete the process before the deadline.

 Forgot your ApplyWeb Username or Password?

-All students completing the Rackham Graduate Student Application will be asked to pay an application fee or apply for a fee waiver.
+All students completing the Rackham Graduate Program Application will be asked to pay an application fee or apply for a fee waiver.
 The amount depends on your status (new or current Rackham student; US citizen/permanent resident or international student).
-The application fee may be paid by check, money order, or credit card.
+The application fee is paid by credit card on the online application before the application is submitted.